 AT VLACS, we strive to make every student’s experience as successful as the one Matthew Lefebvre has enjoyed over the years.
 Our admission process for full-time students is intended to help support students as they transition to online learning.
-Contact us today to start earning credits toward your high school diploma.
+Enroll today to start earning credits toward your high school diploma.

 Have a question about the curriculum, tuition, or how VLACS can give you more freedom to pursue an education?
 Reach out to us, we can help.